flowable/flowable-engine/docs/docusaurus/docs/bpmn/ch13-Applications.md

 As mentioned before, the application can be deployed on a Tomcat server, and to get started this is probably the easiest approach when additional configuration settings are used.
 For this installation guide we’ll describe the installation of the application in a Tomcat server.

 1. Download a recent stable version of [Apache Tomcat](http://tomcat.apache.org).
-It has to be Jakarta Servlet 6 compliant
+It has to be Jakarta Servlet 6 compliant (Tomcat 10 or later)

 2. Download the latest stable [Flowable 7 version](http://www.flowable.org/downloads.html).